dlui220/classwork/systems/notes.md

 #Notes
+**12/8/15**
+**Aim: What's a semaphore? **
+1.semctl
+   - control the sempahore, including:
+      - setting the semaphore value
+      - removing the semaphore
+      - getting the current value
+      - getting info about the semaphore
+   - semctl(<descriptor>,<index>,<operation>,<data>)
+      - descriptor: the return value of semget
+      - index: the index of the semaphore you want to control in the semaphore set identified by the descriptor
+         - for a single semaphore set, 0.
+      - operation: one of the following constants (there are others as well)
+         - IPC_RMID: remove the semaphore
+	 - SETVAL: set the value (requires DATA)
+	 - SETALL: set the value of every semaphore in the set (requires DATA)
+	 - GETVAL: return the value
+	 - IPC_STAT: populate buffer with information about the semaphore (requires DATA)

 **10/28/15**
 **Aim: I need information, stat!**
 1. Metadata - information provided to you about files (data about data, not contained within the data